Gratitude and appreciation aren’t just fluffy words people throw around to feel good.

 That’s why appreciation is so powerful.
 It’s pure.
 It pulls you into the present moment.
 It teaches you to see value everywhere — not just when life hands you a trophy.
 And the importance of appreciation?

-It builds better relationships, better self-awareness, and a stronger sense of inner peace.
-You stop needing everything to “go your way” to feel good.
+Appreciation fosters better relationships, enhances self-awareness, and cultivates a stronger sense of inner peace.
+You no longer need everything to “go your way” to feel good.
 You just are good.
+(2)

 Gratitude and appreciation aren’t the same thing.
-They might ride in the same car, but they’re not sitting in the same seat.
-Here’s the deal:
+Gratitude and appreciation might ride in the same car, but they’re not sitting in the same seat.

 Gratitude usually kicks in after you receive something.
 Somebody helps you, gives you a gift, does you a favor — boom, you feel grateful.
 It’s a natural emotional trigger.